Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Discussion

 That said, task-specific data processing remains critical to unlocking the full potential of foundation models.
 We observed, for instance, that simple input resizing improved classification accuracy in certain tasks, while variations in resampling spacing significantly impacted segmentation outcomes.
 Local cropping proved beneficial for tasks targeting specific regions (e.g., tumor classification), but negatively affected those requiring broader anatomical context, such as age prediction.
 Additional pre-processing steps, such as skull-stripping \cite{DOSHI_skullstrip} and brain registration for neuroimaging tasks \cite{neural_data_processing}, or tumor localization and cropping before classification \cite{picai_localization_classification}, could further enhance performance.
 Moreover, further decoder designs that jointly model classification and localization may offer performance boosts on more complex tasks.

-Despite these advantages, several limitations remain.
-While Decipher-MR showed strong performance in cross-modal retrieval, particularly for anatomical region retrieval, its effectiveness in pathology-focused retrieval was more limited.
-This likely stems from insufficient diversity in textual report data during pretraining.
-Additionally, we did not observe significant improvements in imaging attribute classification (e.g., sequence or contrast type) using additional text supervision.
-Future work could incorporate richer DICOM metadata during pretraining to improve model capability in these areas and enable more radiology-relevant search functionalities.
-Finally, while our frozen encoder setup has shown robust performance, encoder fine-tuning may be necessary to unlock further gains for certain applications.
-We plan to explore various tuning strategies to optimize the trade-off between efficiency and task-specific performance.
+Despite these advantages, several limitations remain. \zyc{First, we used Llama 3.3 to extract image-related information from radiology reports.
+Random human checks showed the task was straightforward and reliable, though full verification would further ensure consistency.
+Considering the human effort required, future validation could be performed using other LLMs as cross-checkers or judges.} Second, although Decipher-MR showed strong performance in cross-modal retrieval, particularly for anatomical region retrieval, its effectiveness in pathology-focused retrieval was more limited.
+This likely stems from insufficient diversity in textual report data during pretraining: \zyc{our reports came from a limited set of sources, where radiologists use highly standardized or repetitive terminology for similar conditions or negative findings, leading to many near-duplicated sentences and reduced generalization to more diverse texts.
+Increasing the diversity of pretraining data sources and incorporating LLM-based text augmentation to enrich report phrasing are potential directions to mitigate this.} Third, we did not observe significant improvements in imaging attribute classification (e.g., sequence or contrast type) using additional text supervision.
+Incorporating DICOM metadata during pretraining may improve model capability in these areas and enable more radiology-relevant search functionalities. \zyc{Moreover, larger gains from the second-stage text–image alignment may require incorporating localization-aware supervision that aligns textual descriptions with specific regions, rather than treating the entire image holistically.
+Such region-level alignment could improve the model’s ability to localize anatomical structures and pathological findings.} Finally, while our frozen encoder setup has shown robust performance, encoder fine-tuning may be necessary to unlock further gains for certain applications. \zyc{With the idea of maintaining a universal backbone, we plan to explore tuning strategies like LoRA and adapters to balance efficiency and task-specific performance.}

 In conclusion, we present Decipher-MR as one of the first multi-anatomy, multi-protocol MRI foundation models capable of supporting a wide range of downstream tasks.
 Our results demonstrate its potential to enable more efficient, modular, and scalable development of AI solutions for MRI data, paving the way for broader adoption of foundation models in clinical practice.